• Justin McArthur, Disney's Haunted Mansion

 There’s always going to be something; the next thing—the next holy grail.

-In the early 2000s, Disney created a line called Big Figs. They’re literally quite what the name indicates—they are big figures.
-They don’t make them anymore, but they did release a whole line of Haunted Mansion Big Figs. I’ve slowly collected all of them over the years.
+In the early 2000s, Disney created a line called Big Figs. They’re exactly what the name suggests: large display figures.
+They don’t make them anymore, but they did release an entire line of Haunted Mansion Big Figs. I’ve slowly collected all of them over the years.
 But there are three Big Figs that are pretty much every Haunted Mansion fan’s holy grail.
 It’s the three Hitchhiking Ghost Big Figs. They stand about five, four, and three feet tall, depending on the character.
 They light up.
 They’re just gorgeous.
 They can get very, very expensive.
 I vacationed at Disney World a few summers ago; we drove down.
 I checked Facebook Marketplace and saw someone had them for sale.
 We drove to the seller’s house and bought them.
 They were in my car for the rest of the vacation because we went to the beach for a week after that—they were in my car for like 12 days.
 I was so scared, because if somebody wrecked my car, it would have destroyed them.

 In terms of a holy grail that I’ve been looking for, this is something I may never have, but always wanted.
-There are artists known as Kevin & Jody.
-They’re very famous in the Disney community.
-They work with Disney.
-They’ve done a lot of Imagineering things, and they make products as well.
-One year, they did a Hatbox Ghost figure under a cloche.
-They only made a handful of them—I think 10 or 15—but I would love to get that little figure for my collection.
-That would be a dream come true.
-It’s eluded me, unfortunately.
+There are artists known as Kevin & Jody who are very well known in the Disney community.
+They work closely with Disney, have been involved with a variety of Imagineering projects, and also create their own products.
+One year, they produced a Hatbox Ghost figure under a cloche.
+Only a handful were made, maybe 10 or 15, and I’d love to add one to my collection.
+That would be a dream come true, but so far it’s eluded me.

 What advice would you give to someone interested in starting a Haunted Mansion collection?

-At first, it can be a bit like drinking from a fire hose.
+Getting started can feel a bit like drinking from a fire hose.
 There’s just so much to take in.

 My best advice is to buy what you love.
 Pay attention to market price—look at sold listings on eBay to see how much things are selling for—and don’t overpay.
 And just remember that your Ghost Host, Justin, says if you’re meant to have something, it will find its way to you.
 So don’t overpay and hang tight for a good deal.